Routing Rules in Qualified ensure your visitors are chatting with the right sales reps on your team quickly and efficiently.

-Within the default routing rule you have the option to choose "First Available" or "Round Robin" for routing.
-Let's dig into how each works and things to consider:
+Within the each routing rule you have the option to choose between "First Available" or "Round Robin" when routing.
+Let's dig into how each works and what to consider when building your rules:

 Selecting first available in the routing configuration will simultaneously alert all reps that are in the user routing below.
-Effectively what this means is that the conversation will route to multiple people at the same time.
-The first rep who starts a conversation with this visitor will claim them, making them unavailable for conversation with the other reps on the team.
-The benefit of first available routing is that it provides the maximum incentive for reps to start conversations with inbound website visitors as quickly as possible, which generally means that the website visitor has the best possible experience.
+This means that the conversation will route to all reps defined within the rule at the same time.
+The first rep to start a conversation with the visitor will claim them, making them unavailable for conversation with the other reps on the team.
+We generally recommend using first available routing.
+The benefit here is that it provides the maximum incentive for reps to start conversations with inbound website visitors as quickly as possible.
+This ensures that the website visitor has the best possible experience and can create an atmosphere of healthy competition among the team of reps.
 First available is selected by default, as shown below: